Jelly-Pudding/VelocityGuard/README.md

 - **Direct Detection**: Detects cheating in real-time at the packet level.
 - **Movement Blocking**: Temporarily blocks movement when violations are detected.
 - **Pattern Detection**: Identifies suspicious movement patterns.
-- **Adaptive System**: Handles knockback, boats, horses, potions, and special movement states (swimming, flying, elytra gliding).
+- **Adaptive System**: Handles knockback, boats, horses, potions, trident riptide, and special movement states (swimming, flying, elytra gliding).

+## Known Issues
+- **Trident Riptide**: In some cases, using a trident with the Riptide enchantment may trigger a violation.
+This is due to timing issues between movement packets and the riptide event.

 ## Installation
 1. Download the latest release.